-Once the award scope and budget is agreed upon, awards will be made accessible via a system designated by Council, currently Grants.gov.
+Once the award scope and budget is agreed upon, awards will be made accessible via a system designated by Council.

 All grant awards and contract/agreements require review by General Counsel.
 As part of this review, General Counsel shall conduct a legal review of the grant agreement to ensure the Consortium's interests are protected.